Alpha Coronae Australis

-Alpha Coronae Australis or α Coronae Australis, officially named Meridiana (/m@,rIdi'æn@/), is the brightest star in the constellation of Corona Australis.
+Alpha Coronae Australis is the brightest star in the constellation of Corona Australis.
+It has the official name Meridiana, pronounced /m@,rIdi'æn@/; Alpha Coronae Australis is its Bayer designation.
 It is located about 125 light-years from Earth.

 Nomenclature

-α Coronae Australis (Latinised to Alpha Coronae Australis) is the star's Bayer designation.
+α Coronae Australis (Latinised to Alpha Coronae Australis) is the star's Bayer designation, abbreviated Alpha CrA or α CrA.

 It is the only star in the constellation with a traditional proper name, Alphekka Meridiana (Latin for 'Alphekka South'), after Alphecca, the brightest star in the constellation Corona Borealis.
 The name Alphecca or Alphekka is Arabic, short for نير الفكّة nayyir al-fakka "the bright (star) of the broken (ring of stars)".
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Meridiana for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 鱉 (Biē), meaning River Turtle, refers to an asterism consisting of Alpha Coronae Australis, Alpha Telescopii, Eta^{1} Coronae Australis, Zeta Coronae Australis, Delta Coronae Australis, Beta Coronae Australis, Gamma Coronae Australis, Epsilon Coronae Australis, HD 175362, Kappa^{2} Coronae Australis and Theta Coronae Australis.
-Consequently, the Chinese name for Alpha Coronae Australis itself is 鱉六 (Biēliù, the Sixth Star of River Turtle.).
+Consequently, the Chinese name for Alpha Coronae Australis itself is 鱉六 (Biēliù, the Sixth Star of River Turtle).